Toonot/sysgoblin.github.io/_posts/2020-05-04-PhishingReel-Weekly-Report.md

 {% capture notice-3 %}
 The above information is a summary of the total available data collected.
-For further information such as trend analysis on ASN's, registrars and targeted geolcation/victim information please contact me via [Twitter](https://twitter.com/sysgoblin) or [Keybase](https://keybase.com/sysg0blin).
+For further information such analysis on ASN's, registrars and targeted geolcation/victim information please contact me via [Twitter](https://twitter.com/sysgoblin) or [Keybase](https://keybase.com/sysg0blin).

 If you notice any issues or incorrect information in these reports, please contact me using the above information.
 {% endcapture %}